verbruggenalex/platform/docs/README.md

 system.

 > *Note:* You will be asked to remove or keep the VCS files after checking out
 > your project.
-For development purposes you should NOT remove agree to remove
+For development purposes you should NOT agree to remove
 > these files.
-Only for deployment purposes this can be useful.
+Only for purposes like deployments this can be useful.

 ## Customize build properties